-The University reserves the right to reassign the student to a space to accommodate the student and the ESA, if there is a potential impact on the student's roommate(s).
-This move will only accommodate the student, and not the roommates(s).
+The University reserves the right to reassign the student to a space to accommodate the student and the ESA, if there is a potential impact on the student's roommate(s) or residential community.
+This move will only accommodate the student, and not the roommate(s).

-A student may submit an appeal to the determination within fifteen (15) days of receiving the letter by following the established grievance procedure.
+A student may submit an appeal to a denial determination within fifteen (15) days of receiving the letter by following the established grievance procedure.